duolu/fmkit/README.md

 * code/test ---> Testing code, which can be considered as some examples of using the library.
 * code/data_temp ---> Some example in-air-handwriting signals, collected using two devices.

-Here only the core of the library is uploaded.
-The majority of the library is still mainly under development.
-Most of the code that generates the results in the papers are quite messy and not well documented.
-They will be gradually uploaded once the code is cleaned and annotated.

 ## The Data Repository

-Here is a description of the dataset we have collected to facilitate our research on in-air-handwriting passcode and biometrics.
+Here is a description of the dataset we have collected to facilitate our research on in-air-handwriting.
 We have IRB approval of this data collection (Arizona State University STUDY00008279).
+If you would like to use the data in your research, please send us an email (see the "author" section below).

 Two devices are used (shown in the following figure): a wearable device (a custom-made data glove with inertial sensors) and a contactless 3D camera (the Leap Motion controller).
 The data repository contains the following five datasets.

 ![Device illustration.](pics/devices.png)

 **(1) Sign-up and Sign-in**: We asked each participating user to create two distinct meaningful strings and write them in-the-air, one as an account ID and the other as an account passcode.
 Such a string may include alphanumeric letters, characters in a language other than English, or meaningful symbols such as five-pointed stars.
 The requirements of the account ID and the account passcode are the same.
 Hence, each string can be used as either an ID or a passcode.
 For each string, we asked the user to write it 5 repetitions as registration and another 5 repetitions as login attempts.
 This simulates the normal sign-up and sign-in procedure (shown in the following figure).
-In total 129 users participated the data collection and 258 strings are obtained.
+In total 180 users participated the data collection and 360 strings are obtained.
+In total, there are 360 * 10 * 2 = 7,200 signals

 ![Sign-in illustruction.](pics/sign-in.png)